Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: The metric and sampling structure of CSBPs

-Consider a collection $(r_{i,\tau})_{i \ge 2, \tau > 0}$ of rates, and a fixed time horizon $t > 0$.
+\paragraph{Definition.} Consider a collection $(r_{i,\tau})_{i \ge 2, \tau > 0}$ of rates, and a fixed time horizon $t > 0$.
 Throughout this section, we will use $s$ for a time variable going in the natural direction of time, and $\tau = t-s$ for the time remaining until the horizon $t$, which is interpreted as the distance to the leaves.
-We construct a branching particle system where a particle at time $t-\tau$ branches into $i$ daughter particles at rate $r_{i,\tau}$.
-It will be convenient to use the notation
+We consider a branching particle system in which each particle at time $t-\tau$ branches independently into $i \ge 2$ daughter particles at rate $r_{i,\tau}$.
+It will be convenient to introduce the notation